 7. Set up emails to send regular reports.
 This will boost your productivity and help you to develop a routine, as you won’t be having to start from scratch each time.

-I spoke to Alex Hanbury, a Reporting Add-on Specialist at HubSpot, to ask if he had any more tips for really making the most of the tool.
+I spoke to Alex Hanbury, a Reporting Add-on Specialist at HubSpot, to reveal his tips for making the most of the tool

 Insider tip #1.
 Get creative.
 The Reporting Add-on is a great way to report on any custom properties you are using, both at the contact and deal level.
 Interested in reporting on something that doesn’t come out of the box?
 Simply create a custom field and you’ll have no problem bringing those new insights into the add-on.